qianngchn/nextspider/README.md

 Command line options can override options in the configuration file.

-## Lua Script
+## Lua Scripts
-nextspider uses lua script to control download hooks, extend functions and adapt to websites.
+nextspider uses lua scripts to control download hooks, extend functions and adapt to websites.

 An default lua script is like this: